netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 {: #NETCONF-with-immutability title="An NETCONF Example to Retrieve Immutable Configuration"}

-## RESTCONF Example to Retrieve Immutable Flag
+## RESTCONF Example to Retrieve Immutable Configuration {{RESTCONF-example}}

-  {{RESTCONF-with-immutability}} illustrates an RESTCONF example to retrieve "user-groups" configuration in \<system\> with immutable flag and the response a server might return.
+  {{RESTCONF-with-immutability}} illustrates an RESTCONF example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.

 ~~~~
 GET /restconf/ds/ietf-system-datastore:system/example-user-group:user-groups/with-immutability HTTP/1.1